 To tackle climate change, carbon emissions from our energy systems need to rapidly decrease across heat, power and transport.
 Global average temperatures have increased by over 1 degree Celsius since the industrial revolution and global greenhouse gas emissions continue to rise (IPCC, 2018).
-The UN Emissions Gap Report suggests that we need global reductions at a rate of 7.6% per year to stay below 1.5°C. In the EU greenhouse gas emissions have fallen to around 80% of 1990 levels (at an annual rate of around 1%) but since 2014 total emissions have roughly stayed level (Eurostat, 2019).
+The UN Emissions Gap Report suggests that we need global reductions at a rate of 7.6% per year to stay below 1.5°C. In the EU greenhouse gas emissions have fallen by around 21% of 1990 levels, but since 2014 total emissions have roughly stayed level (Eurostat, 2019).
 The EU has progressively increasing targets to reduce GHG emissions, in line with the Paris Agreement, set out in the 2020 climate and energy package and the 2030 climate and energy framework.
 In 2019 the European Council endorsed an objective for the EU to become climate-neutral by 2050 (European Council, 2019).
 Meeting these goals will require a complete transformation of our energy systems.